gcapes/git-course/06-remote.md

 [SourceForge](http://sourceforge.net) supports a wealth of resources to support projects including:

-* Time histories changes to repositories * Commit-triggered e-mails * Browsing code from within a web browser, with syntax highlighting * Software release management * Issue (ticket) and bug tracking * Download * Varying permissions for various groups of users * Other service hooks e.g. to Twitter.
+* Time histories changes to repositories
+* Commit-triggered e-mails
+* Browsing code from within a web browser, with syntax highlighting
+* Software release management
+* Issue (ticket) and bug tracking
+* Download
+* Varying permissions for various groups of users
+* Other service hooks e.g. to Twitter.

 **Note**  GitHub's free repositories have public licences **by default**.
-If you don't want to share (in the most liberal sense) your stuff with the world and you want to use GitHub (instead of GitHub), you will need to pay for the private GitHub repositories (GitHub offers up to 5 free private repositories, if you are an academic - but do check this information as T&C may change).
+If you don't want to share (in the most liberal sense) your stuff with the world and you want to use GitHub, you will need to pay for the private GitHub repositories (GitHub offers up to 5 free private repositories, if you are an academic - but do check this information as T&C may change).

-### GitHub for research GitHub **isn't** the only remote repostitories
+### GitHub for research
+GitHub **isn't** the only remote repostitories provider.
-provider.
 It is however very popular, in particular within the Open Source communities.
 The reason why we teach GitHub in this tutorial is mainly due to popular demand.

 Also, GitHub has started working intensively in providing different [functionalities which are particularily useful in research